Head injuries can sometimes lead to a persistent ringing in the ears, also known as tinnitus.

 The TMJ shares ligaments and nerve connections with the middle ear.
 Therefore, damage to the muscles or cartilage in the jaw after head injury can lead to tinnitus.

-If your tinnitus is caused by a TMJ disorder, you will also experience other symptoms, such as:
+If your tinnitus is caused by a TMJ disorder, you may also experience other symptoms, such as:

 - Pain in face or jaw